translate/pootle/docs/developers/hacking.rst

     (env-name) $ python manage.py migrate
     (env-name) $ python manage.py initdb

 Finally, just run the development server.

 .. code-block:: bash

     (env-name) $ python manage.py runserver

-Once all is done, you can start the development server anytime by enabling the virtual environment and running the ``manage.py runserver`` command.
+Once all is done, you can start the development server anytime by enabling the virtual environment (using the :command:`workon` command) and running the :command:`manage.py runserver` command.

 Happy hacking!!